bet4a/d3wiki/Treemap-Layout.md

 * children - the array of child nodes, or null for leaf nodes.
 * value - the node value, as returned by the value accessor.
 * depth - the depth of the node, starting at 0 for the root.
+* area - the computed pixel area of this node.
+(TODO: remove?)
 * x - the minimum *x*-coordinate of the node position.
 * y - the minimum *y*-coordinate of the node position.
+* z - true if this cell is a horizontal subdivision.
+(TODO: remove?)
 * dx - the *x*-extent of the node position.
 * dy - the *y*-extent of the node position.

 Note that this will modify the nodes that you pass in!